Open-Research-Program/HCOE/Learnings/README.md

 |9.| General research & Clinical Research Processes and Pipelines|
 |10.|Professionalism in Research & Diversity and Inclusion in Research|

-"*" indicates these topics were of equal interest at the 4th position so they arbitarily ordered respectively
+"*" indicates these topics were of equal interest at the 4th position, so they were arbitarily ordered respectively